Tectitethya crypta: Movement

-Sediment Organization
+Sediment organization

 The dirty exterior of the sponge smothered in layers of algae/ sediment/ sand serves a purpose to the animal and has been shown to hold structural organization across its species.
 Sand that is brought into the body will be organized in patterns determined by its granulometry and sponge size.
-This sorting and distribution occur in the choanosome: sediments smaller than 500 micrometers gather in clusters (known as nuclei) while the larger particles are found to be distributed evenly through the sponge body.
-T. crypta sponges have been noted to favor the selection of fine sediment grains within the range of 40 to 60 micrometers.
+This sorting and distribution occur in the choanosome: sediments smaller than 500 μm gather in clusters (known as nuclei) while the larger particles are found to be distributed evenly through the sponge body.
+T. crypta sponges have been noted to favor the selection of fine sediment grains within the range of 40 to 60 μm.
 Additional analysis through microscopic tools has revealed high selection for allocthonous sponge spicules, radiolarians, and diatoms.
 Deeper analysis of incorporated sediment is needed to identify additional materials and cells that have not been identified as of now.
 The sand is eventually transported by a specific cell to a desired location through the use of a cellular track which facilitates sediment transport from the ectosome to the accumulated nuclei.
 The ontogeny of the T. crypta sponge is largely affected by this process of sediment incorporation and organization.
 Differentiation between smaller and larger sediments and their corresponding location has proven useful in identifying possible functioning of positioning of these particles on the surface of the sponge.
 Smaller, fine sediments are packed in the nuclei within the body of the sponge while the more coarse grains are located towards the base of the sponge; this localization helps in anchoring and stabilizing the sponge with the help of gravity.
 The sediments are involved in part with the morphogenesis of the animal.
 The forming of the nuclei clusters stabilizes the sponge's body, allowing the animal to alter its skeleton structure.
 A radial morphology is then able to change into a branched one, which further allows the animal to develop into its massive, irregular fully-formed shape.